 Also, in le Marais on one of the main streets, Au Petit Fer à Cheval has terrific French onion soup.
 It is a cozy spot that doesn’t have a lot of tables.
 Chez Janou is always a favorite.
 Don’t miss the chocolate mousse.

 There is a wine bar across the street called La Belle Hortense which is also a bookstore.
 It is a good place for a French red wine or white wine.
 Just order off the chalkboard menu for a variety of French wines

 Breakfast at a local café will run you around 10 – 15 euros depending if you stick with the traditional breakfast or add eggs or meat.
 It is much cheaper than a hotel breakfast, depending on where you are staying.

 The typical Parisian breakfast isn’t much more than a pastry and a coffee or a tartine (baguette, butter, and jam).
 You can find a decent set menu at a lot of the Parisian cafés.
 The breakfasts will include pastry, juice, and coffee.
-If you want a bigger breakfast they will usually offer the same breakfast with the addition of eggs or yogurt.
+If you want a more extensive breakfast they will usually offer the same breakfast with the addition of eggs or yogurt.

 Bon Bouquet Café grab a takeaway coffee here or join the line for one the hottest destinations for brunch right now.
 Try for a weekday brunch date if your schedule allows it or else you will be waiting a bit on the weekends.
 The menu will transport you to Bali and won’t be your average French brunch.
 Avocado toasts, pancakes, and granola all Instagram-friendly and delicious.

 Bistro Vivienne I only had drinks here and coffee and croissants.
 It is an excellent location if you are close to Palais Royal.
 I love strolling through Gallerie de Vivienne.